SVJLucas/TrainingSmallVisionLanguageModels/README.md

 ### Product Image Dataset for E-commerce Applications

 This dataset contains over 2900 product images, categorized under Apparel and Footwear, and includes items for Boys, Girls, Men, and Women.
 The dataset includes a `fashion.csv` file with metadata such as title, description, category, and gender.
 It is suitable for various applications like category classification, visual similarity-based recommendation systems, custom named entity recognition for attributes like color and gender.
-Bellow, some samples:
+Bellow, there are some samples from the [Image Dataset for E-commerce Applications](https://www.kaggle.com/datasets/vikashrajluhaniwal/fashion-images/data):

 <p align="center">
   <img width="700" alt="Dataset" src="https://github.com/user-attachments/assets/ad1b3888-8c72-4362-babf-ac79382bb0f7">
 </p>

 The dataset's high-resolution images and metadata support better product organization and customer recommendations on e-commerce platforms.
 This dataset is a useful for developing machine learning models and algorithms focused on improving product image recognition and recommendation systems.
-For more information and access, visit the [dataset page](https://www.kaggle.com/datasets/vikashrajluhaniwal/fashion-images/data).

 ### MODA Architecture